-Based on the Java programming language, this course first introduces fundamental programming techniques with selections, loops, methods, and arrays.
+4 credit hours (3 hours of lecture and 2 hours of lab) Based on the Java programming language, this course first introduces fundamental programming tanguage, tans course first introduces fundamental programming techniques with selections, loops, methods, and arrays.
 The second part of the course focuses on object-oriented programming concepts such as classes, inheritance, polymorphism, abstract classes, and interfaces.
 The course concludes with an overview of the Java Collection Framework, which defines a set of useful API for data structures.
 Topics include: elementary programming, selections, loops, methods, arrays, objects and classes, strings and text I/O, inheritance and polymorphism, abstract classes and interfaces, generics, Java Collection Framework.
+Pre-requisite: None